JoeHolt/BetterReminders/README.md

   - Start Time
   - End Time
   - School Day
+- Classes displayed as list displaying:
+  - Start time
+  - End time
+  - Total time to complete all tasks for class
+  - Number of tasks
 - Add "tasks" for each school class, tasks have the following attributes:
   - Name
   - Due Date